superfly/docs/machines/index.html.md

 To get your head around that trick, start by understanding the lifecycle of a Fly Machine:

-1. You create a Fly Machine with a [Create Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_create), or with `flyctl machines create`.
-The machine is `created` state.
+1. You create a Fly Machine with a [Create Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_create), or with `fly machine create`.
+The Machine is in `created` state.
 This step can take some time: you're asking us to reserve space for your Machine, and then fetch your container from our global registry, and build a root filesystem; low double digit seconds, maybe.

 2. Now that the Fly Machine exists, you can start it with a [Start Machine request](https://docs.machines.dev/swagger/index.html#/Machines/Machines_start), or